saianand32/saianand32/README.md

 <!-- # Hi there 👋, I'm Saishwar Anand

-I am a Fullstack Web Developer and Designer having good skills in JavaScript , React Js ,Cascading Style Sheets (CSS) ,HTML and Bootstrap.
+I am a Fullstack Web Developer and Designer having excellent skills in JavaScript, ReactJs, Redux, NodeJS, ExpressJS, MongoDB, Cascading Style Sheets (CSS) and HTML.
-I'm part of the core sponsorship team at Hack club NMIT.
+I'm the Technical Lead at Hack club NMIT.
-I'm well versed in C (Programming Language) , C++ and have good problem solving skills.
+I'm well versed in Algorithms and data structures using Java and Javascript.
 Currently pursuing Bachelor of Engineering in Information Science & Technology from NMIT Bangalore.

 ### Skills-
- - ⚛️ React Js, Redux, REST Api's and Web-Design
+ - ⚛️ React Js, Redux, REST Api's, Redux, NodeJs, (Full-stack) web development
   - 💻 Java and Javascript -->